 How does Google Home support people with dementia and Alzheimer’s?

 Google Home Hub can work for elderly people as an extension of their own abilities.
 Even those with mobility issues and reduced vision can draw great benefits from this little gadget.
-If you have trouble moving around the house or can’t remember where the light switch is, you can ask Google to adjust the lights for you.
+For example, if you have trouble moving around the house or can’t remember where the light switch is, you can ask your Google Home to adjust the lights for you.

 The same goes for those who forget to take their medication.
 You or your loved ones can set reminders which go off when it’s time to take your treatment.